decx-press/decx-press/README.md

 To interact with the Ethereum blockchain (Sepolia testnet), follow these steps:

 #### 1. Set up a MetaMask wallet
 __This step is required to interact with the Ethereum blockchain.
-If you already have a wallet, you can skip this step.__
+If you already have a wallet, you can use its wallet address and private key in the .env file and skip this step.__
 - Install the [MetaMask extension](https://metamask.io/download/) for your browser or mobile app
 - Create a new wallet or import an existing one
 - Make sure to securely store your seed phrase